shader-slang/spec/proposals/042-ray-tracing-api.md

 1. Query `PrimaryTraceProgramLayout` through Slang reflection.
 2. For each reflected miss group, add a miss record at its list position.
 3. For each reflected hit group, add a hit group record at its list position.
+4. Populate any reflected shader-record or local-root data associated with the miss, hit, and callable groups.
-4. Use the same application data that previously produced `rayContributionToHitGroupIndex`, `multiplierForGeometryContributionToHitGroupIndex`, and `missShaderIndex`.
+5. Use the same application data that previously produced `rayContributionToHitGroupIndex`, `multiplierForGeometryContributionToHitGroupIndex`, and `missShaderIndex`.

-The native SBT model is not replaced.
+The native SBT model is not replaced, and `TraceProgramDescriptor<PrimaryTraceProgramLayout>` does not need to become a shader-visible resource on D3D/Vulkan.
 The new shader declarations make the intended SBT layout visible to Slang, which enables Metal lowering and gives host code a single reflected contract.

 ### 3.3 Host Reflection Patterns